 The International Bridge, Tunnel and Turnpike Association offers funding to college students majoring in one of several listed options, including communications and marketing.
 Award amounts may go as high as $5,000 or more.
 Applicants should submit a resume and reference letters.
 The submission window reopens in February.

 United Methodist Communications promotes denominational leadership with its graduate fellowship program for “religion journalism” students.
 Applicants must be involved with the church, demonstrate academic achievement, and have journalistic talent or experience.
-Award amounts are up to $6,000 and submissions are due March 15, 2022.
+Award amounts are up to $6,000 and applications are due by March 15 each calendar year.

 Find More College Scholarships to Fund Your Perfect U!

 There are dozens of scholarships available to communications students around the nation.
 Many are based on geographic location.
 Others are focused on socioeconomic factors or other personalized characteristics.